A Commitment to Privacy

 Why Collect Personal Information

-All personal information collected by the Toronto Biennial of Art volunteer program, Program and Exhibition participants, Board of Directors, staff, financial contributors and other stakeholders is strictly confidential and shared with other parties will not be released for use by others outside the Toronto Biennial of Art unless explicit consent has been granted.
+All personal information collected by the Toronto Biennial of Art volunteer program, Program and Exhibition participants, Board of Directors, staff, financial contributors and other stakeholders is strictly confidential and will not be released for use by others outside the Toronto Biennial of Art unless explicit consent has been granted.

 We do not sell, trade or share our mailing lists.
 If you wish at any time to be removed from our mailing lists, you may use the unsubscribe link on any email received from the organization.
-Alternatively you may request to be removed from our mailing list or otherwise withdraw your consent to use your personal information as described in this Policy do so by contacting the Biennial (firstname.lastname@example.org). .
+Alternatively you may request to be removed from our mailing list or otherwise withdraw your consent to use your personal information as described in this Policy by contacting the Biennial: email@example.com.

 Securing Personal Information